-Fuller’s Master of Arts in Theology and Ministry is designed for a broad range of students — from those wishing to develop deeper biblical understanding to those called to be on the pastoral staff, and others.
-The curriculum covers the basic areas of theology, biblical studies, and ministry.
+Fuller's Master of Arts in Theology and Ministry is designed for those who wish to combine a deeper biblical understanding with practical learning; many are called to serve in pastoral or other ministry roles.
+The curriculum covers the basic areas of theology, biblical studies, and ministry, and includes a practicum.

 15. Gordon‐Conwell Theological Seminary